nico3333fr/ROCSSTI/readme.md

 # RÖCSSTI: to start CSS easily!

-RÖCSSTI – pronounce "Roshti" – is my CSS starting base.
+RÖCSSTI – pronounce "Roshti" – is my CSS micro-framework.

 The name – absolutely ridiculous – is a friendly reference to KNACSS, a great CSS micro-framework CSS made by Raphaël Goetter, from which RÖCSSTI uses some elements, arranged by myself to answer to my work needs.